Best Two-Way Radios: No Cell Tower Needed

 For a high-quality budget-friendly option, check out the Cobra CXT195 Two-Way Walkie-Talkie.
 Priced affordably and built for durability, this two-pack of walkie-talkies gives access to weather alerts and is well-suited for outdoor use.

-When it comes to two-way radios, many people think it’s a one-size-fits-all thing and that there’s really not much to consider.
-While that may have been the case decades ago, it’s certainly not the lay of the land in today’s market.
-Today’s two-way radios come in a wide variety of ranges, purposes, and price points.
+When it comes to two-way radios, many people think it’s a one-size-fits-all thing.
+While that may have been the case decades ago, it’s certainly not today.
+Two-way radios come in a variety of ranges, purposes, and price points.
 It’s important to consider certain factors to ensure you get the ideal product to suit your needs.

-You can find radios that boast a communication range of up to 36 miles in optimal conditions, though there are models at the lower end with ranges closer to 10 miles.
-Keep in mind that, to legally operate a two-way radio with a range of more than six miles, you need a license.
+Radios that boast a communication range of up to 36 miles in optimal conditions generally require a license while models at the lower end, 6 miles do not.
 Regulated by the FCC, you’ll need a relatively basic two-way radio if you want to avoid this process.

 Most two-way radios come with at least a single pair.
 However, you can also find options with as many as a dozen radios in the same set.
 The more radios per package, the lower the cost per radio.